 Do I need a visa to travel to Cuba?

 The Cuban visa is a two-part card.
-Cuban immigration officials will take one half upon arrival in Cuba, and guests will surrender the other half upon departure.
-Make sure to keep your Cuban visa in a safe place with you throughout your trip so you have it with you when you depart the country.
+In the past, Cuban immigration officials would take one half upon arrival in Cuba, and guests would surrender the other half upon departure.
+However, as of publiction, immigration gives you back both halves of the tourist visa, but ask that you surrender the entire document upon leaving Cuba.
+Either way, please make sure to keep your Cuban visa in a safe place with you throughout your trip so you have it with you when you depart the country.

 If you are a Cuban American born in Cuba, you may need a special visa for entry to Cuba.
 Please call us for more information.

 HE-11 and Habilitación visas for Cuban-Born Travelers